-This life science course uses an inquiry-based learning approach that connects biology and the student with their community.
-The course will encompass some or all of the following topics: matter and energy, ecosystem, populations, inheritance, behavior, biodiversity and human impact on the biosphere.
+This college prep life science course uses an inquiry-based learning approach that connects biology and the student with their community.
+The course will encompass the following topics: matter and energy, ecosystems, inheritance, human biology, biodiversity and human impact on the biosphere.
 Each unit aims to move students from a level of awareness and concern about scientific issues within their community to act on a specific topic.
 Hands-on activities and lab investigations are an integral part of this course.

 Note: Upon successful completion of this course, students may take Chem-Com or another science elective.
 This course does satisfy the "science with lab" requirement for college entrance.
+Students will be required to take the New Jersey Biology End of Course Assessment in May.

-HONORS BIOLOGY 3120 Full Year Grades 9-10

-Prerequisite: Teacher recommendation, an average of 92 or higher in Advanced Science 8 or Geophysical Science.
+3120 HONORS BIOLOGY Full Year Grades 9-10 6 Credits Prerequisite: Teacher recommendation, an average of 92 or higher in Advanced Science 8 or Geophysical Science.
 Concurrent enrollment in Honors Geometry is required for 9th graders.

 This course is designed for students who have a genuine interest in the biological sciences.
 In Biology, students investigate the origin, structure, function and distribution of living organisms.
-Classroom activities provide opportunities to acquire an understanding of the environment, problem-solving techniques, and laboratory skills.
+A variety of inquiry-based classroom activities provide opportunities to acquire an understanding of biological concepts, problem solving techniques, and laboratory skills.
 The expectations and workload in an honors course are high.
-This accelerated course will require that a significant amount of work be
+This accelerated course will require that a significant amount of work be accomplished outside the confines of the class period.
+Students will be required to take the New Jersey Biology End of Course Assessment in May.